Pros and Cons of Living in the Dominican Republic

 What do expats in the Dominican Republic appreciate most about the local culture?

 "Expats in the Dominican Republic appreciate the warm and welcoming nature of the local people, the vibrant culture, and the beautiful scenery.
 They also enjoy the relaxed atmosphere, the delicious local cuisine, and the vibrant music and dance scene.
-Additionally, expats appreciate the country's rich history and the opportunity to explore its many attractions," explained one expat living in Dominican Rep.
+Additionally, expats appreciate the country's rich history and the opportunity to explore its many attractions," replied an expat in Dominican Rep.

 What do expats find most challenging?

 "Expats in the Dominican Republic often find the language barrier to be one of the most challenging aspects of the local culture.
 Additionally, the Dominican Republic has a very different set of social norms and customs than many expats are used to, which can be difficult to adjust to.
 Furthermore, the Dominican Republic is a predominantly Catholic country, and many expats may find it difficult to adjust to the religious and cultural norms that come with this.
-Finally, the Dominican Republic is a developing country, and expats may find it difficult to adjust to the lack of infrastructure and resources that are available in other countries," said a person living in Dominican Rep.
+Finally, the Dominican Republic is a developing country, and expats may find it difficult to adjust to the lack of infrastructure and resources that are available in other countries," replied an expat in Dominican Rep.

 About the Author